|14 Jul 2010||#1|

 The attack method will be demonstrated at the upcoming Black Hat technical security conference in Las Vegas, by a ethical hacker named Craig Heffner, who currently works as a senior security engineer at Seismic.
 Heffner's presentation, called “How to Hack Millions of Routers” will be accompanied by the release of a tool which automates the attack.

-this tool “allows an external attacker to browse the Web-based interface of a victim's router in real time, just as if the attacker were sitting on the victim's LAN.
+According to the presentation notes this tool “allows an external attacker to browse the Web-based interface of a victim's router in real time, just as if the attacker were sitting on the victim's LAN.
 This can be used to exploit vulnerabilities in the router, or to simply log in with the router's default credentials.”

 DNS Rebinding Attack Can Be Used to Hack Home Routers - Automated tool to be released at Black Hat - Softpedia